Boundary critical phenomena in the quantum Ashkin-Teller model: Conformally invariant boundary conditions of generic Ashkin-Teller model

 Generalizing this, the set of nine boundary conditions in terms of the Ising spins can be rewritten in terms of the Potts variables as

 On the lattice, such boundary conditions can be realized by defining the corresponding spin projectors:

 where $\{\mu\} \subseteq \{A,B,C,D\}$ is a subset of possible spin directions that is allowed.
 We refer to these as "blob" boundary conditions corresponding to the terminology used in the Q-state Potts model~\cite{jacobsenConformalBoundaryLoop2008,dubailConformalTwoboundaryLoop2009,robertsonConformallyInvariantBoundary2019a}.
 In practice, these projectors are represented by the spin operators.
-We then define the Hamiltonian with boundary condition $a$ and $b$ on the left and right sides by acting such projectors on the left-most and right-most sites, respectively\footnote{This realization can also be seen as a boundary perturbation, see Sec.~\ref{sec:boundary_RG}}:
+We then define the Hamiltonian with boundary conditions $a$ and $b$ on the left and right sides by acting such projectors on the left-most and right-most sites, respectively\footnote{This realization can also be seen as a boundary perturbation, see Sec.~\ref{sec:boundary_RG}}:

 We can choose the subset $\{\mu\}$ to consist of one, two, or three spin states.
 When $|\{\mu\}|=1$, we have the fixed boundary conditions $A,B,C,D$.
 When $|\{\mu\}|=2$, we have the mixed boundary conditions $AB,AC,AD,BC,BD,CD$.
 When $|\{\mu\}|=3$, we have the three-state mixed boundary conditions $ABC,ABD,ACD,BCD$.
 (When $|\{\mu\}|=4$, the projection does nothing, resulting in the free boundary condition.)
 We studied the correspondence between these blob boundary conditions and the boundary states of the $\mathbb{Z}_2$ orbifold.
-Although some of them are found in the based on Eqs.~\eqref{eq:orbifoldBC_vs_AT} and ~\eqref{eq:BC_AT_vs_Potts}.
+Some of these correspondences can be explicitly identified based on Eqs.~\eqref{eq:orbifoldBC_vs_AT} and ~\eqref{eq:BC_AT_vs_Potts}.

 For the free boundary condition ($|\{\mu\}|=0$ or $4$), we have

 The diagonal partition function for the free boundary condition is

 where